Tablets and Telephone Calls

 Are the tablets secure?

 Yes.
-Each tablet is encrypted and its contents are monitored by institutional staff, who can immediately investigate any improper usage.
+Each tablet is encrypted and all contents are monitored by institutional staff, who can immediately investigate any improper usage.
 The tablets are not web browsers and do not have internet access.
-Users may only download approved programs and content using kiosks in housing units.
+Users may only access approved programs and content using tablets and kiosks in their housing units.
 CDCR can monitor, record, and store communications.
-Emails will be reviewed by ViaPath Technologies for inappropriate content, and staff will be alerted to any content for further review before it is sent.
-All photos and videos are reviewed, which may result in a short delay.
+E-messages will be reviewed by ViaPath Technologies for inappropriate content, and staff will be alerted to any content for further review before it is sent to the intended recipient.
+All photos and video messages are reviewed, which may result in a short delay.
 Authorized staff will have the ability to turn off any of the services for any user or group of users at any time if there are safety or security concerns.

 What materials are available on the tablets?